catalyst-fp7/documents/interoperability/interoperability.md

 This is more than an academic exercise, as within the catalyst consortium:
 1. Pure IBIS does not allow expressing abstract nodes and edges, and is thus insufficient as a "lowest common denominator".
 2. One of the platforms (Assembl) will allow the creation of generic ideas that initially do not have an IBIS type, but may acquire it later.

-Client tools should expect generic ideas from this (and maybe other) platforms.
+Client tools should expect generic ideas with no defined subtype, of subtypes not defined in this specifications.

 ### The model